-If the chief executive believes there are grounds for refusing to accept a notice of motion, the chief executive may discuss with the mover an alternative approach to achieving the outcome sought by the mover.
-For example, if the matter is considered to be sufficiently urgent it may be possible to include it as an agenda item under Standing Order 6.11 or 6.12.
+If the chief executive and chairperson believe there are grounds for refusing to accept a notice of motion, the chief executive may discuss with the mover an alternative approach to achieving the outcome sought by the mover.
+For example, if the matter is considered to be sufficiently urgent it may be possible to include it as an agenda item under Standing Order 9.11 or 9.12.
 Another option may be to advise the mover to seek an amendment to a resolution proposed in respect of an item already on the agenda.